DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I adore these EPs.
-Admittedly, Neo 4 was a bit of a letdown with Ichiko Aoba and Tamaki Roy dropping out of the project, but until then, this is a collection of some unadadulterated, unbridled creativity.
+Admittedly, Neo 4 was a bit of a letdown with Ichiko Aoba and Tamaki Roy dropping out of the project, but until then, this is a collection of some unadadulterated, unbridled creativity. <br>
 The story behind these EPs are kind of interesting, and they may be more familiar to you than you think.
 They were comissioned for the &quot;Design Ah&quot; convention in Tokyo, and meant to soundtrack the whole convention as well as the interactive exhibits in them.
-If you&#x27;ve been seeing any tiktoks or whatever that prompt you to make a thumb-swiping motion to a metronome, I believe that trend started here.
+If you&#x27;ve been seeing any tiktoks or whatever that prompt you to make a thumb-swiping motion to a metronome, I believe that trend started here. <br>
 That may sound boring to listen to outside of those stupid videos, but each song is far from as simple as that sounds.
 And with that, everything else I can say cannot be said because of the diversity and indescribabily of what&#x27;s on offer.
 Whether you&#x27;re working, or on a walk and just want to make the world around you feel more interesting, give these EPs a shot. </p>
   </div>